webboty/Dexter-Wiki/read-from-robot.md

 --- | --- | --- | ---
   #POM |  ascii JSON, 4x4 matrix of floats | **P**osition and **O**rientation **M**atrix.
 (Was #XYZ) First three columns are the orientation unit vectors for the x, y, and z axes last column is xyz position in microns.
 The 4th row is always [0, 0, 0, 1] to maintain transformation matrix format. | `"[[1,0,0,0],[0,1,0,0],[0,0,1,0],[0,0,0,1]]"`
   #EyeNumbers | ascii, 5 space delimited integers | Each encoder can measure where it is in the current eye but has to keep track of when it transitions between eyes.
 These 5 values are the indices for which eye number each encoder is on.| `"5 5 5 5 5"`

+## Read from FPGA memory

+This has an internal debug function which reads and prints to the local console values from the FPGA memory mapped IO.
+In that case, the first parameter is the address and the second the length.
+For example, `r 0 20` will display the first 20 memory values which list the types of the I/O data passed in the higher addresses.
+Each value encodes the width and the type of each interface.
+The number of interfaces will be obvious by the number of non-zero values returned.
+E.g. If there are 12 interfaces, the first 12 values will be non-zero, and the rest zero.
+This can help making sure you have the correct firmware by looking for a match with the INPUT_OFFSET value in the DexRun.c code.